How to Use Nginx Prometheus Exporter?

 }

-This configuration will enable NGINX to expose metrics on the /metrics endpoint.
+The above configuration will enable Nginx to expose all metrics on /metrics endpoint path.

 sudo systemctl restart nginx